ST. JOHN’S & EMMANUEL

 FREE THRIVENT T-SHIRTS Extra T-shirts from past Thrivent Action Team events are displayed in the linkway at St. John’s.
 They are FREE to good homes.
 Adult sizes are clearly marked on the collar tags or the red cardboard tags attached to each shirt.

-THIS YEAR’S HIGHSCHOOL GRADUATION Abel Bain (Martin Luther Preparatory), Seryna Jungenberg, Corey Kaul (WLA), Jonathan Lambrecht, Jasmine Lange (Montello), Morgan Marceau (Portage), Leah Wachholz (Montello) (Please give the church office a call with any updates.)
+THIS YEAR’S HIGHSCHOOL GRADUATION Abel Bain (Martin Luther Preparatory), Seryna Jungenberg, Corey Kaul (WLA), Jonathan Lambrecht, Jasmine Lange (Montello), Morgan Marceau (Portage), Adam Myers, Leah Wachholz (Montello) (Please give the church office a call with any updates.)

 OFFICE SUMMER HOURS Mondays 8:00am-4:00pm, Tuesdays 8:00am-4:00pm, and Thursdays 8:00am-12:00pm.

-NEW TEACHER FURNITURE SHOWER Our new Kindergarten & 1st grade teacher, Rachel Naumann, is moving to Montello next weekend.
+NEW TEACHER FURNITURE SHOWER Our new Kindergarten & 1st grade teacher, Rachel Naumann, is moving to Montello this weekend.
 After living in dormitories for 10 years, she’s moving into her rented home at 55 Church Street.
 I asked if she needed any furniture, and she answered: “Oh yes, actually!
 I’m needing any couches or chairs for a living room, any coffee tables also for a living room, and maybe a small dresser or nightstand for the small spare bedroom.
 And any deck furniture, as the house as a smaller deck out back!
 Anything extra from anyone would be fantastic!”
 Please phone, text, or e-mail Rachel with items that you could donate.
 (847-913-2135 & rachnau94@gmail.com) Photos of items would be appreciated.
 Free pick up is available.

 GIFTS TO MISSIONS Three gifts have been made to WELS Mission projects: 1) St. John’s School & Little Lambs gave $644.36 to this year LWMS sponsored Kids C.A.R.E. mission project, Feeding Jesus’ Lambs in Nepal.
 This will be presented at the LWMS Convention in Green Bay, June 21-24.
 2) St. John’s Sunday School gave $488.49 to their 2017-2018 mission project, India Children’s Homes & School.
 3) St. John’s freewill offering for Cameroon from Mission Festival Sunday 5/20 was $364.00.
 Emmanuel’s freewill offering was $125 plus a special $1000 gift from one member.
 Total gift for Cameroon: $1,489.00.
 Thank you, God, for these blessings to missions!!